-The Department of Curriculum and Instruction (C&I) hosts undergraduate majors in our elementary education program.
-We encourage all C&I majors to study abroad; as pre-service teachers, study abroad provides opportunities for global immersion, global awareness, global sensitivity, and global knowledge that complement and expand understandings that come from on-campus scholastic study alone.
-Further, we encourage you to seek out non-traditional destinations, and, to the extent possible, immersion experiences that enable access to culturally, linguistically and socioeconomically diverse communities.
-Our undergraduate programs have diversity- in all of its many forms- as a central concern and focus.
-For our pre-service teachers in particular, study abroad will enhance your ability to develop educational approaches, curricula and pedagogies that offer globally diverse learners the most effective educational experiences.
+The Department of Curriculum and Instruction (C&I) hosts undergraduate majors in our Elementary Education program.
+We encourage all Elementary Education majors to study abroad; as pre-service teachers, study abroad provides opportunities for global immersion, global awareness, global sensitivity, and global knowledge that complement and expand understandings that come from on-campus scholastic study alone.
+Further, we encourage you to seek out non-traditional destinations, and, to the extent possible, immersion experiences that enable access to culturally, linguistically, and socioeconomically diverse communities.
+Our undergraduate programs have diversity – in all of its many forms – as a central focus.
+For our pre-service teachers in particular, study abroad will enhance your ability to develop educational approaches, curricula, and pedagogies that offer globally diverse learners the most effective educational experiences.

 Information for Prospective Majors